James Mylne Summary

 Education: BA degree in Drawing and MA degree, Camberwell College of Arts, London.

 From the age of 19 I was selling my ballpoint drawings.
-Back then I was one of the only people working in this medium worldwide.
+Back then I was literally one of the only people on the planet working in biro.

-In the last few years I have expanded on the technique to include other media such as spray paints, markers, inks, and even collage”.
+In the last ten years I have expanded on the technique to include other media such as spray paints, markers, inks, and even collage.

 More information on Wikipedia’s page for James here.